fryske-akademy/g2p-frysk0/README.md

 ## Running the web app

 The web app includes the file `app.R` and the folder `www`.
 The folder `www` includes the models `g2p.fst`, `g2p_stress.fst` and `frisian_frysk-ud-1.00-240313.udpipe`.
 The app can be run locally in R or RStudio, or on a server with Shiny Server installed, see [Get your Shiny apps online](https://posit.co/products/open-source/shiny-server/).
+An online version of the app can be found [here](https://www.fa.knaw.nl/fa-apps/graph2phon/).

 ## Running the command line script